Jens Gad

-Jens Gad is a German producer, songwriter and guitarist of Danish parents.
+Jens Michael Gad is a German producer, songwriter and guitarist of Danish parents.
 He started making music at a young age.

-Gad produces music for many artists (Sandra Cretu / Sandra Gambino) and was previously co-producer for the musical project, Enigma.
+Gad has produced music for many artists (e.g. Sandra Cretu and Sandra Gambino) and was previously co-producer for the musical project, Enigma.
 In the past he has released albums under the name of "Enigmatic Obsession", "Jens Gad Presents" for his new instrumental work, and also under the name of "Achillea", for his new world-influenced music which features different female vocalists on each album, singing in different languages.

 Gad works from his 007 music studio in the city of Avalon on Catalina Island, off the coast of Los Angeles.
 Jens is the older brother of Toby Gad.

 In 2019, Gad was featured in the Visual Collaborative Polaris catalogue for the creative sector, he was interviewed alongside people such as; Remi Vaughan-Richards, Bahia Shehab and Yvonne Sangudi.

-In 2019 Jens worked with Sandra Gambino on her debut album "Shades of Love".
+In 2019 Jens worked with Sandra Gambino on her debut album Shades of Love.